Pharmaceutical advertising regulation and medical device advertising in Poland

 2. advertising of a product to the public must be worded in a way that can be understood by a layman,

-3. the advertising must not involve celebrities, scientists, healthcare professionals or persons implying to be healthcare professionals presenting the medicinal product,
+3. the advertising must not involve healthcare professionals or persons implying to be healthcare professionals presenting the medical device, or present persons displaying the device in such manner as to suggest that they are healthcare professionals,

 4. the advertising may not include a direct appeal aimed at children to purchase advertised products, or to persuade parents or other adults to buy the advertised product for a child,